katiabestcat/screen-time/README.md

 chmod a+x <path/to/your/project/folder/run_app.zsh>
 ```

-Set up Watchman to watch the file and trigger the script when it changes:
+Set up Watchman to watch the database file and trigger the script when it changes:

 ```bash
 watchman-make -p '**/*.db' --run <path/to/your/project/folder/run_app.zsh>